 Hydrogen industry skills and training for Queensland businesses

-The emerging hydrogen industry is expected to provide opportunities for Queensland businesses to support hydrogen projects and technology, as well as expanding regional employment in Queensland.
+The emerging hydrogen industry is expected to provide opportunities for Queensland businesses to support hydrogen projects and technology, these will grow as the industry develops, expanding regional business and employment opportunities in Queensland.

 Hydrogen skills and training